ArioA/vimrc/README.md

 ## Notes
 ---

 I do not pretend to be an expert in vim - indeed, I am not.
-Many of the commands found here are pulled from various pages accross the internet, and I would like to kindly thank the strangers who shared their knowledge so that other such as myself could benefit from it.
+Many of the commands found here are pulled from various pages accross the internet, and I would like to kindly thank the strangers who shared their knowledge so that others such as myself could benefit from it.